saemirii/croffle-css/README.md

 `croffle-css` is a lightweight CSS framework designed to add a touch of aesthetic and cuteness to your web projects.
 It provides a collection of utility functions in the `utils` module that can be used to enhance the design and layout of your website.

+## community
+Want to partake in discussions regarding croffle-css?
+Feel free to join the discord server: https://discord.gg/z4MGaEBCda

 ### Installation

 You can install `croffle-css` via npm by running the following command: